-Today we share our four favourite restaurants in Copenhagen, Denmark; from a belly-busting brunch to Singaporean delights, these will be a hit with foodies.
+We share four of the best restaurants in Copenhagen, Denmark; from a belly-busting brunch to Singaporean delights, these will be a hit with foodies.

 When our media diva, Adi, told us she was going to Copenhagen, Denmark, for the food experience of a lifetime at Noma (yeah, we’re still jealous), I told her to take a look at the article I wrote about great restaurants in Copenhagen.
 There was one slight problem… I never actually published such an article on CheeseWeb.

-I realised I needed to rectify that situation, so I’ve compiled the posts I did for AFAR, a while back, to bring you my four favourite foodie discoveries in Copenhagen.
+I realised I needed to rectify that situation, so I’ve compiled the top restaurants in Copenhagen we discovered to bring you my four favourite foodie finds.

-Fuel Up with a Belly-Busting Brunch at Cafe Norden
+Fuel Up with a Belly-Busting Brunch in Copenhagen at Cafe Norden

 After a 5 am flight from Brussels, we were ready for a hearty meal to kick-start our sight-seeing in Copenhagen.
 Luckily, we stumbled on Cafe Norden’s champagne brunch.